arminc/arminc.github.io/_posts/2010-01-12-beta-sms-android-market-release.md

   - android
   - android market
   - beta-sms
+description: I have created my first android application and have published it to the android market.
+The application is called Beta-SMS.
 ---
 I have created my first android application and have published it to the android market.
-The application is called Beta-SMS.<!--more-->
+The application is called Beta-SMS.

 Beta-SMS can be used to send SMS over the Internet using the different Betamax VOIP resellers like voipbuster, webcalldirect and many other.

 VERSION 1.0
-- Can save user/pass combo, who is sending it, difrent url&#8217;s
+- Can save user/pass combo, who is sending it, difrent url's
 - Can send SMS to different Betamax resellers
 - Can brows contacts
 - Can select witch phone to use